ePassport and eID for Finland : the art of secure documents

-Embedded in the surface of the polycarbonate data page of the new Finnish Passport, Gemalto's 3D Surface feature offers visual and tactile features of unrivalled accuracy.
-Examples include surface embossing, which is designed to counter the latest methods of forgery on existing security features, such as adding an additional overlay on top of the data page.
+Embedded in the surface of the polycarbonate data page of the new Finnish Passport, Gemalto's 3D Surface feature offers visual and tactile features of unrivaled accuracy.
+Examples include surface embossing, which is designed to counter the latest methods of forgery on existing security features, such as adding an overlay on top of the data page.

 New optical elements strengthen security even further.
-Light reflections and animation effects, revealed by tilting the document at different angles, are combined with complex designs.
+Light reflections and animation effects, revealed by tilting the document at different angles, are combined with intricate designs.

 A friendly ghost to better prevent tampering.

 Window Lock security feature, a new photo-protection element used in Finland's ePassport, prevents the bearer's portrait from being tampered with after issuance.

 The feature is integrated into the passport data page and inside the body of the new eID polycarbonate card.